DanielSchuman/a130/pages/definitions.md

 g.
 'Chief Information Officers Council' (CIO Council) means the Council codified in the E-Government Act of 2002 (44 U.S.C. § 101).

 h.
-'Controlled Unclassified Information' (CUI) means Information that law, regulation, or government-wide policy requires to have safeguarding or disseminating controls, excluding information that is classified under Executive Order 13526, Classified National Security Information, December 29, 2009, or any predecessor or successor order, or the Atomic Energy Act of 1954, as amended.
+'Controlled Unclassified Information' (CUI) means Information that law, regulation, or government-wide policy requires to have safeguarding or disseminating controls and is properly managed and categorized under Executive Order 13556, excluding information that is classified under Executive Order 13526, Classified National Security Information, December 29, 2009, or any predecessor or successor order, or the Atomic Energy Act of 1954, as amended.

 i.
 'Dissemination' means the government-initiated distribution of information to a nongovernment entity, including the public.
 Not considered dissemination within the meaning of this Circular is distribution limited to government employees, intra- or interagency use or sharing of Federal information, and responses to requests for agency records under the Freedom of Information Act (5 U.S.C. § 552) or the Privacy Act (5 U.S.C. § 552a).